White Hair, Don't Care: Taking Care of the Hair You Have

 Caring for Your White Hair

 When you see the first signs of white hair, such as a small silver baby hair growing on the top of your head, don’t panic!
 It’s normal for hair to turn white as we age.
 Whether you choose to dye it or leave it alone, what’s important is that you keep your hair — all of it, in every color — as healthy as can be.
-Here’s how you can take care of the hair you have, especially when it starts to show signs of aging.
+Here’s how you can you have, especially when it starts to show signs of aging.

 Treat and nourish dry hair with oils.